-‘Grey’s Anatomy’ Recap: Huge Japril Moment Steals The Show In Episode 16
+‘Grey’s Anatomy’ Recap: Huge ‘Japril’ Moment Steals The Show In Episode 16

 — Grey's Anatomy (@GreysAnatomyHD) March 17, 2017

-All in all, the Japril Grey’s Anatomy episode is getting rave reviews online, with many fans stoked for an episode that focused on the show’s primary characters and actually seemed to accomplish something and bring closure to a situation.
+All in all, the “Japril” Grey’s Anatomy episode is getting rave reviews online, with many fans stoked for an episode that focused on the show’s primary characters and actually seemed to accomplish something and bring closure to a situation.
 However, despite the closure, this week’s episode of Grey’s also left a lot of questions unanswered.

-For example, is Japril a thing again?
+For example, is “Japril” a thing again?
 Are Jackson and April really back together, or was their hookup a one-time thing?
 Is the sex going to put an end to some of the constant bickering and tension between the pair back at Grey Sloan Memorial?
-Because this is Grey’s Anatomy, nobody really knows what might happen yet, but you can bet fans will be clamoring for more Japril before the season ends.
+Because this is Grey’s Anatomy, nobody really knows what might happen yet, but you can bet fans will be clamoring for more “Japril” before the season ends.

 [Featured Image by Jordan Strauss/Invision/AP Images]